 The appeal of index investing stems primarily from its simplicity.
-In the eBook I make the case that by blindly buying a few ETFs that cover the major indexes and doing that over and over again for 30 years, you will not only beat most investors out there, you’ll trounce them.
+In the eBook I make the case that by blindly buying a few ETFs that cover the major indexes and doing that over and over again for 30 years, you will not just beat most investors out there, you’ll trounce them.
 You’ll even beat most professional investors.
 Investing in an index ETF is a great investment, but the best part is that I can explain it so easily to people.
 All you have to say is that it is an investment product that takes your investment dollar and splits it up among all the companies in a certain area (60 companies if it’s a TSX 60 index, 500 companies if it’s the S&P 500, etc.).
 This guarantees you’ll get exactly the market average – less an extremely small (nearly insignificant) fee.
 When I explain it to my high school students most of them have it more or less figured out in one or two classes.
 For people more familiar with investing terms, it can be easily explained in 15 minutes.

 Is an Index By Any Other Name Still an Index?